 What’s in it for you?
 Aside from helping us achieve our vision of every community across the USA having a surplus of homes that are universally and financially accessible, this can create extra revenue for your business by opening up your services to a new and typically underserved segment of the market.

-*We’ll reveal the new brand once we have a large enough network.
-It’s currently not public.
+*This brand is still in stealth mode.
 Why another brand?
-(1) Because our collaborative work here is B2B and (2) Despite the popularity of universal design in professional & academic circles, most people don’t care about it.
+(1) Because it needs to be B2C; our collaborative work here is B2B, and (2) Despite the popularity of universal design in professional & academic circles, most of the general public doesn’t know about or care about it.
 People just want homes that work well for their needs that they can afford. 👍

 We’re only working with design professionals (primarily architects) and home builders right now.
 But please email us and tell us your interests!
 We’ll keep you updated if a good fit arises.

 If you have firsthand experience with disability, you might be interested in being a design advisor:

 If you’re in a healthcare program (e.g., OT, PT) or a design program (e.g., architecture), please email us and tell us your interests!
 Occasionally we will do a design project/internship with students to provide an interprofessional experience.

 Bonus points: get a couple of your friends in complementary fields (i.e., healthcare and design) together.
 We’ll provide the structure and direction if it sounds like a good fit.